FarronF/limerick-council-meetings/meetings/2022/12/08-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 17th November 2022.md

 on 14th November 2022.

+Marion Roche, Avondhu Newspaper was welcomed to the meeting.
+---
-Marion Roche, Avondhu Newspaper was welcomed to the meeting.--- A request was raised that the Oola Graveyard Committee be invited to present to the
+A request was raised that the Oola Graveyard Committee be invited to present to the

 Elected Members at a future meeting.
 The Meetings Administrator advised the Elected